csiro-robotics/Forest_Localisation/README.md

 ### Parameters

-The paremeters are set in the `/config/forestI_config.yaml` file.
+The parameters are set in the `/config/forestI_config.yaml` file.
 Please refer to the file for more details.

 ## Citation

-If you use any of this code and/or find this work helpfull to your research, please cite:
+If you use any of this code and/or find this work helpful to your research, please cite:

 ```
 @ARTICLE{Lima23,